 Radioactive iodine therapy is a type of internal radiotherapy treatment for thyroid cancer.
-It can also help to diagnose and treat some cancers and other conditions.
-Read about how it works and radiation safety.
+It can also help to diagnose and treat some other cancers and conditions.

-Radioactive iodine is a type of iodine that is radioactive – iodine 131.
+Radioactive iodine is a type of iodine that is radioactive – iodine 131 (I-131).
 It is also called radio iodine.
-You have radioactive iodine as a capsule or a drink.
+You usually have radioactive iodine as a capsule or a drink.

-You might be asked to eat a low iodine diet before you have treatment with radioactive iodine.
-Your doctor or specialist nurse might also ask you to change your thyroid hormone medicines or other medicines for a while.
+Your doctor might ask you to eat a low iodine diet before you have treatment with radioactive iodine.
+They might also ask you to change your thyroid hormone medicines or other medicines for a while.

 You have a scan before treatment.
 This is so your doctor has a clear picture of your thyroid.
 This might be on the day of your treatment or a few days or weeks before.